 The program consists of:

-- Per the Division's financial policy, scholars will receive partial funding to attend the Fall Conference, ABA Midyear Meeting and Spring Conference: round-trip airfare up to $350; $20 ground transportation; and $100 per diem (for two days)
+- Per the Division's financial policy, scholars will receive partial funding to attend the Fall Conference, and Spring Conference: round-trip airfare up to $350; $20 ground transportation; and $100 per diem (for two days)

 - Appointment to and active participation in one of the YLD boards or teams

-- All scholars are required to: Attend the YLD Fall Conference, the ABA Midyear Meeting, and the YLD Spring Conference and participate in scheduled programming on Friday and Saturday of each meeting
+- All scholars are required to: Attend the YLD Fall Conference, the YLD Spring Conference and participate in scheduled programming on Friday and Saturday of each meeting

 - Produce a written piece (i.e. 101/201 article, resolution for consideration at the YLD Assembly)